MRKosmitapL/Osu-to-BB-converter/README.md

 9. Swap "notes.cfg" files inside "mods/mod_name/default/config"
 10. In Beat Banger open mod via level editor, set the bpm to the song bpm and set SongOffset to 0
 11. > profit

+---
+#FAQ
+*What about sliders?*
+This script treats sliders as normal single notes

+*What about multiple notes appearing on the same time?*
+Script ignores them and add only the first occuring note in [HitObjects] section of original .osu file